 2014 we welcomed Erik Demaine as guest at our Faculty of Informatics.
 During his talk "Algorithms meet Art, Puzzles, and Magic" he introduced into mathematics as form of art.

 Peter Norvig told us in 2015 how he trained computers to learn and where he sees borders and directions of current research in Artificial Intelligence.

 In 2016 Jeannette Wing explained why Computational Thinking can benefit everyone and why it should be part of every child's analytical ability.

-This year we will welcome Ricardo Baeza-Yates, former Vice President and Chief Research Scientist at Yahoo! and currently CTO of NTENT, a semantic search company in South California.
+In 2017 the Faculty of Informatics welcomed Ricardo Baeza-Yates, former Vice President and Chief Research Scientist at Yahoo! and currently CTO of NTENT, a semantic search company in South California.

 All lectures of this series are documented on Video.